 Every carpet has a pile direction.
 That is the direction in which the fibers of the carpet run.
-Reverse pile occurs when there is a section of the carpet in which the direction of the pile runs the opposite way – i.e., is reversed.
+Reverse pile occurs when there is a section of the carpet in which the direction of the pile runs the opposite way, this is, reversed.

-Sometimes, in cases where the pile has reversed apparently randomly on a piece of carpet (more on that in a minute), the section of carpet where the pile has reversed can look wet.
-This is known as watermarking, pooling or puddling because the carpet literally looks like it has water on it.
+Sometimes, in cases where the pile has reversed apparently randomly on a piece of carpet, the section of the carpet where the pile has reversed can look wet.
+This is known as watermarking, pooling, or puddling because the carpet literally looks like it has water on it.

-Less often, the pile can actually change direction on a single piece of carpet.
-This is somewhat of a phenomenon that has yet to be completely explained in the industry.
+Less commonly, the pile can actually change direction on a single piece of carpet.
+This is somewhat of a mystery in the industry.
 Sometimes, it is evident that the pile direction shifts in the direction of foot traffic.
 Other times, though, it has no apparent cause.